 The computer could not be activated.
 The returned count from your Key Management Service is insufficient.

 Be very careful with your KMS licenses.
-If you need more, you’ll be in a holding pattern for quite some time… Keep reading →
+If you need more, you’ll be in a holding pattern for quite some time… Continue reading “It takes one month to increase the number of allowed KMS installations”

 When you run the Slmgr.vbs script on a Key Management Server (KMS) computer, you verify that the number of client computers does not increase when you add new Windows Vista-based client computers to the network.
 Additionally, you may see the following event in the Key Management Service event log for each new Windows Vista-based client computer that you add to the network: